dfernandez79/ase-util/README.md

 There are four kinds of colors: RGB, CMYK, Lab, and Gray.

-Color components are stored using float values, for instance in RGB component values goes from 0 to 1 (instead of 0 to 255; for some reason values are stored in that way in the ASE format).
+Color components in ASE files are stored using float values, for instance in RGB component values goes from 0 to 1 (instead of 0 to 255).
+For RGB and Gray colors, an convenient `hex` field with the HTML hex color format is included.

 Each color value has a `type` field with the Spot/Process (Normal)/Process Global distinction made by Illustrator and InDesign (see  https://helpx.adobe.com/illustrator/using/color.html).